Mastering Modern .NET Architecture

 • Distributed Tracing

-• LAB: OpenTelemetry with Grafana
+• LAB: OpenTelemetry with Aspire

 How teams work with branches has a big impact on delivery speed and risk.
 This module explains why different branching strategies exist, how feature flags enable trunk-based development, and how the same flags can be used to safely release features and control deployments in production.